ddd-crew/free-ddd-learning-resources/README.md

 ## Strategic Design

-The resources teach how to decompose a large domain into sub-domains and represent them as high-level architectural components called Bounded Contexts.
+These resources teach how to decompose a large domain into sub-domains and represent them as high-level architectural components called Bounded Contexts.

 ### Written Articles